My mission is simple: "more people knowing more".

 50 Self-Help Classics was initially released only in Australia in 2001, then in the UK, US and rest of the world in 2003 by Nicholas Brealey Publishing.
 50 Self-Help Classics has been translated into 15 languages.
 In 2004 it won the US Benjamin Franklin Award, and was a finalist in Foreword Magazine's Book of the Year awards.

 I have a BA (Hons) degree in Politics and History from the University of Sydney, and a Masters degree in International Political Economy from the London School of Economics.
 I live in Oxford, UK.

 My second book, 50 Success Classics (2004), covers the landmark works of motivation, prosperity and leadership.
 Rights have been sold in 13 languages.
 The third, 50 Spiritual Classics (2005) explores some of the famous writings and authors in personal awakening, and has been translated into 12 languages.
 50 Psychology Classics was released in 2007 and has been translated into 14 languages.
 50 Prosperity Classics was published in 2008, 50 Philosophy Classics in 2013, and 50 Politics Classics in 2015.

-50 Economics Classics is due for release in May 2017.
+50 Economics Classics was released in May 2017.

 All works are available in audio format from Audible.com and in paperback and Kindle.

 Below is a recent interview with Vera Ng'oma's Insights From Authors site.

 Here is a Testimonials page from readers.

 Interview with Tom Butler-Bowdon: On enabling personal advancement through existing information